mikrosimage/sequenceparser/USAGE.md

     pass
 ```

-With this object, we have access to all the information we expect about a sequence:
+With this object, you have access to all the information you expect about a sequence:
 ```python
 firstTime = sequence.getFirstTime()
 lastTime = sequence.getLastTime()